Allaman/werkzeugkasten/README.md

 ## How it works

 Werkzeugkasten is basically a wrapper around the excellent [eget](https://github.com/zyedidia/eget) that does the heavy lifting and is responsible for downloading the chosen tools.
 Eget itself is downloaded as binary via `net/http` call and decompression/extracting logic.
 The awesome [charmbracelet](https://github.com/charmbracelet) tools [huh](https://github.com/charmbracelet/huh), [log](https://github.com/charmbracelet/log), and [lipgloss](https://github.com/charmbracelet/lipgloss) are used for a modern look and feel.
+By default, the latest release of a tool is downloaded (see [Configuration](#configuration)).

 ## What Werkzeugkasten is not